PgBiel/elembic/src/element.typ

   global: (
     // Version that created the default global data.
     version: element-version,

+    // Amount of select rules in the style chain so far.
+    // Used to apply a unique label.
+    select-count: 0,

     // Current element ancestors, from outermost to innermost.
     ancestry-chain: (),